dotmaker619/Silik/README.md

 You are welcome to our company at any time.
 We have an interview and if that is good, we can work together.

+We have many positions for various kinds of skills so whatever your skill is, we need it.

 We are looking forward to working with you..

 If you are interested in, please contact me.